 Students pursuing a bachelor's degree can save up to 10 months by taking CLEP exams [3].
 Those in an associate degree program can save up to four and a half months.
 Not only could you earn a degree in less time, but you could also have the advantage of starting your advanced studies sooner.
 This means spending less of your college career in introductory courses.

-You can choose to take a CLEP exam in a test center or opt for home testing with a remote proctor.
+You can take a CLEP exam in a test center or opt for home testing with a remote proctor.
 To qualify for remote proctoring, you must be at least 13 years old, located in the United States, and have a testing room that meets the technical requirements for the test [4].
 Students funded by the Defense Activity for Non-Traditional Education Support (DANTES) may be able to test in other countries.

 You can register for CLEP exams on the program's website: